 AF-S = autofocus single.

 This type of lenses emerged relatively recently.

-They focus much more quietly (some are almost noiseless) and much faster than AF lenses.
+They focus much more quietly (some are almost noiseless) and are much faster than AF lenses.

-The difference is that the drive is already on the lens its, and the camera only sends signals through the contacts:
+The difference is that the drive is already on the lens itself, and the camera only sends signals through the contacts:

 The drive already adjusts the optical circuit to the desired distance.

-If you want to understand more about old Nikon lenses (AI, AI-S, AF, AF-S), check out DPreview’s post here.
+If you want to understand more about old Nikon glass (AI, AI-S, AF, AF-S), check out DPreview’s post here.